Clause Sets

 name that reflects the overall document ("Lease, corporation";

-need only select one item from the list of clauses, and the
+need only select one item from the list of clauses.
+The

 - You can create a clause set that contains the 13

-'intermediate' clauses.
+'intermediate' (and truly boilerplate) clauses.
 Give the clause set a name that reflects

-document, you would select the first paragraph as normal
+document, you would select as your first selection the item that

-(depending upon the nature of the party), the "standard clauses
+reflects the nature of the intended recipient of the document;

-document, you should resist the urge.
+document.
+You should resist that urge.
 Some of the individual clauses

 may also used for